pyload/pyload/README.md

     pip install pyload-ng

-This will install the latest stable release of pyLoad in your system.
+This will install in your system the latest stable release of pyLoad.

 > **Note**:
-> No stable release is available yet! :smiling_imp:
+> No stable releases are available at the moment.

 #### Available modules

-- `pyload.webui`: Web Interface.
+- `pyload.core`: pyLoad's heart, you can't do anything without it!
-- `pyload.plugins`: collection of pyLoad plugins (officially supported).
+- `pyload.plugins`: the complete collection of all supported plugins for pyLoad.
-- `pyload.core`: just pyLoad.
+- `pyload.webui`: just a way to interact with pyLoad, web proof of course.

 ### Extra Dependencies